-The ratio of debt to income is a tool lenders use to determine how much of your income can be used for your monthly home loan payment after all your other monthly debts have been fulfilled.
+The debt to income ratio is a formula lenders use to calculate how much of your income can be used for your monthly home loan payment after all your other monthly debts are met.

-The second number in the ratio is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt.
-Recurring debt includes things like auto/boat payments, child support and monthly credit card payments.
+The second number is what percent of your gross income every month which can be spent on housing costs and recurring debt together.
+Recurring debt includes payments on credit cards, auto/boat payments, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers with your own financial data, we offer a Mortgage Loan Qualification Calculator.
+If you'd like to calculate pre-qualification numbers with your own financial data, please use this Mortgage Qualification Calculator.

-Remember these ratios are only guidelines.
-We'd be happy to pre-qualify you to help you determine how much you can afford.
+Remember these are only guidelines.
+We will be happy to go over pre-qualification to help you determine how large a mortgage you can afford.

 Got a Question?